 Description of the inaugural Waterfront Days held this past Memorial Day weekend in Old Sacramento.

 Over the Memorial Day weekend I dropped by Old Sacramento to check out the inaugural “Waterfront Days” event.
-I have missed spending the Memorial Day weekend in Old Sacramento at the long-running annual Sacramento Music Festival, and I was glad to learn of another event that holiday weekend.
+I have missed spending the Memorial Day weekend in Old Sacramento at the long-running annual Sacramento Music Festival.
+As a result, I was glad to learn of another event that holiday weekend.

 See related blog post: Sacramento Music Festival